Chapter 8 in a series on mental illness.

 Up until a few weeks ago, my brother was doing pretty good.
 He had made it through a six month program at a half-way house and had been renting a room at a fairly low rent that he could afford.
 He seemed stable and was not going around threatening people or damaging property, so that’s all good.
 But then he decided to leave his room rental situation and move to a hotel room in Hollywood and now I get this call from our other brother that Tony has been taken in again for psychiatric evaluation.
 Oh my.

 UPDATE of December 8, 2016: Tony’s relapse in June lasted a couple of weeks but then he began taking his meds again and was able to continue living in a room he had rented in Lancaster.
 He was not happy with his situation there and changed to renting a room in Palmdale.
 I thought it fortunate that he was able to find landlords who would rent him space since he was up front with them about his recent incarcerations and treatments.
 Partly, he was accepted because his landlords had themselves been in treatment programs.
 But after another three months all of that came to naught.
 He gambled away the last $3000 he had in savings.
 For reasons I cannot myself remember, I made the mistake of agreeing to let him live in a spare room in my house starting in September.
 The situation at first was stable.
 Tony helped me do some repairs and seemed stable.
+He helped my fix up our little house out in the desert, very competently designing and installing an interior cover for our swamp cooler vent.
+He also designed and built a fiber-glass extension to my fence.
+It was very good work.
 I was being a “nice brother” letting him live rent free as he would hopefully save enough money to go visit a friend in Brussels who he claimed would provide a room for a very reasonable rent and permit Tony to do some writing.
-But then things degenerated again.
+But around mid November things degenerated again.
+Looking back on messages I exchanged with him it all happened so fast.
+One day he’s normal Tony, within a week or two he’s a different person.
+The pattern of the past was repeating.
 Tony began talking very quickly having rampant fight of ideas.
 He became paranoid about some young French friends who had been visiting me, became very agitated, falling back to expressing anti-semitic views, and then moved out and stayed in hotels because he “did not like” my young French guests, one of whom was the daughter of friends of mine in France.
 These young adults would not harm a fly.
+Tony has already been obsessing about politics again and was for the first time I recall becoming a right wing bigot.
+It was confusing and frustrating.
 Tony was becoming delusional again and I told him I did not want him to live with me and to please find another place to live (as he had proven he could do in Lancaster and Palmdale).
 The situation worsened.
-He left by bus to go North, his belief being he could visit a friend in Santa Barbara and another in Portland.
+I was going through my own issues and this was an additional concern for me that was hard to cope with.
+Tony left by bus to go North, his belief being he could visit a friend in Santa Barbara and another in Portland.
 Neither of those friends expected him nor did they wish to nor did they have the ability to house him in his condition.

 During that time, my other brother and I received phone calls from Tony after Tony had borrowed someone’s cell phone or asked someone to make a call on his behalf.
 He told me that his shoes had been stolen and he was barefoot.
 One night he called me from San Jose so I looked up a homeless shelter near by but he hung up before I could arrange for him to go there.
 The next night he called me from SFO airport.
 I refused by buy him a ticket to L.A. but I did arrange for Lyft to take him to the homeless shelter I had found the previous night down in San Jose.
 That is the Silicon valley, one of the wealthiest neighborhoods in the world.
 I hoped the shelter there might be a good one.
 The next day he called to say he disliked that shelter, that the bathroom was filthy, and that he only got a couple hours sleep and when he awoke someone was standing over him looking at him.
 The next night he was in Santa Cruz and called my brother asking him to arrange for a “private ambulance” because he could not walk.
 He was barefoot and had been barefoot for one or two weeks.
 Eric told him no but talked to the stranger whose phone Tony has borrowed.
 The stranger told him they had dialed 911 and an ambulance was on its way.
 We were able to determine that Tony was taken to a hospital but had no other information.
 A day later Tony called me again from Santa Cruz.
 He told me he had stayed in an ER where the ambulance had taken him for a couple of hours but then asked for a bed and was told to leave.
 They had given him some thick socks but no shoes.
 He said he just walked around in the early morning air to avoid getting hypothermia.
 He has a friend there who he had met at Atascadero State Hospital.
 That friend has housing in Santa Cruz but is not in a position to house Tony.
 It struck me that his friend’s housing was the kind of thing the Tony could use and that seems to work well for some people who accept that kind of help.
 Tony never likes being housed ini government subsidized housinig and is what could be termed resistant to treatment.
 At some level I don’t blame him but in reality, it is the only thing that seems to have enabled him to stay stable for long periods of time.